bozzlab/data-pipeline-workshop/README.md

 5. Rename columns to lower-case.
 And **total_price** to **total_price (USD)**, **price** to **price (USD)**.
 6. Enrich value of **Gender**, For instance **M** to **Male** and **F** to **Female**.
 7. Which product is the most expensive?
 8. Which country has the most user?
-9. How many users are Thai?
+9. How many users in Thailand
 10. Save the data as **CSV** file.